asoltys/OT-Contracts/README.md

 Open Transactions: Server, Smart, and Currency Contracts
 =============================================

-The goal is to create a variety of server contracts, along with several different kinds of smart contracts, and currency contracts—these contracts can then be used to trade, for example: digital gold, digital silver, "digital" bitcoin, and other valuable currencies and commodities, across many different servers, complimented by smart contracts.
+The goal is to create a variety of server contracts, along with several different kinds of smart contracts, and currency contracts—these contracts can then be used to trade, for example: digital gold, digital silver, "digital" bitcoin, as well as other valuable currencies and commodities, across many different servers, complimented by smart contracts.
 The vision is for these servers to be low-trust and federated, securing and releasing currency and commodities with zero risk.

 See: https://github.com/FellowTraveler/Open-Transactions

 ###What's been done, and what I'd like to do

-I currently have two basic asset contracts: Digital Gold Grams, and Digital Silver Grams; I would like to develop these asset contracts—as well as all of this project's future contracts—into proper technical and legal documents that can be used on plug and play for-profit servers.
+I currently have two basic currency contracts: Digital Gold Grams, and Digital Silver Grams; I would like to develop these currency contracts—as well as all of this project's future contracts—into proper technical and legal documents that can be used on plug and play for-profit servers.

 ###Completed and working on:
-* Completed: basic Digital Silver Grams asset contract
+* Completed: basic Digital Silver Grams currency contract
-* Completed: basic Digital Gold Grams asset contract
+* Completed: basic Digital Gold Grams currency contract
 * Working on: hosting basic public server
 * Working on: publishing basic public server contract